obsidianmd/obsidian-help/en/Extensions/Community plugins.md

 ## Update plugins

-Community plugins don't update automatically.
+For security purposes, community plugins don't update automatically.
 You can either update all plugins at once, or update individual plugins.

 To update all your plugins: